christinali1017/Algorithm/README.md

 		* must has a number before it or after it

 	- - and + :
-		* must at the beginning or after e or E
+		* must at the beginning or after e or E or .
 		* must has a number or . after it.

 	- e or E: